Rae (album): Release and promotion

 Before the release of the album, she has previewed the record through several singles such as "Emotional", "Shower with My Clothes On", "Angry Woman", "Hope You're Not Happy" and "Another Man's Jeans".

-The first single to be released from Rae was "Another Man's Jeans" on March 3, 2022.
-Ashe performed the track on May 19 on Late Night with Seth Meyers.
-Second single "Hope You're Not Happy" debuted on May 6, 2022.
-On June 22, 2022, alongside the release of third single "Angry Woman", Rae was announced to be releasing on October 14, 2022.
+The first single is "Another Man's Jeans", released on March 3, 2022.
+Ashe performed the track on May 19 at Late Night with Seth Meyers.
+"Hope You're Not Happy" debuted on May 6, as the album's second single.
+On June 22, alongside the release of the third single "Angry Woman", Rae was announced to be released on October 14.
 The music video for "Angry Woman" was directed by Jason Lester and inspired by Yoko Ono's Cut Piece performance from 1964.
 Like Cut Piece, the video features Ashe's clothes being cut off her body until she is naked in the final shot.
 "Shower with My Clothes On" was served as fourth single in July 29, with Jason Lester-directed music video.
 The fifth single, "Emotional", was released in August 26, 2022, alongside its Jason Lester-directed music video.
-"Love Is Getting Go" was released as sixth single from the album in September 23, 2022.
-"OMW" was released as the last single from the album, on October 12, alongside the final Jason Lester-directed music video from the album.
+"Love Is Getting Go" was released as sixth single from the album on September 23.
+"OMW" was released as the last single from the album, on October 12, along with the final Jason Lester-directed music video from the album.